chrlutz/apt-repos/README.md

 License
 =======

-Everything there is licensed under LGPLv2.1
+Everything there is licensed under LGPL version 2.1 or any later version.